nixn/pdns-etcd3/doc/ETCD-structure.md

 Domain names undergo a check whether to append the zone name.
 The rule is the same as in [BIND][] zone files: if a name ends with a dot, the zone name is not appended, otherwise it is.
-This is only possible for JSON-entries (planned to be changed).
+This is only possible for JSON-entries.

 [bind]: https://www.isc.org/downloads/bind/